 SFaust@StevensClay.org

-Stephanie Faust is an Associate Attorney for Stevens Clay, P.S., which serves education providers and municipalities throughout the State of Washington.
-Stephanie’s practice focuses on education and employment law.
+Stephanie Faust is an Attorney at Stevens Clay, P.S., which serves education providers and municipalities throughout the State of Washington.
+Stephanie’s practice focuses on education, public records, and employment law.
 A Washington native, Stephanie earned her bachelor’s degree in interdisciplinary studies from Western Washington University’s Fairhaven College.
 In 2014, Stephanie relocated to Spokane, and in 2017, she graduated cum laude from Gonzaga University School of Law.
-Stephanie also serves on the board of Washington Women Lawyers Spokane Chapter
+Stephanie also serves on the board of Washington Women Lawyers Spokane Chapter.

 PRESIDENT-ELECT